Getting Started with Juvonno's Intake Form Builder

 Your intake form is built using Sections, Rows and Content elements.

-There are three icons you’ll use to build your intake form — each one adds a different layer:
+There are three features you’ll use to build your intake form and each one adds a different layer:

 • Add a Section: Select + Add Section.
 This creates a new section, which you can use to organize your intake form into parts (e.g., Patient Info, Health History).